lifechurch/validstate/CONTRIBUTE.md

 2. Run `npm install` from the repository root.
 3. If you’ve fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes `npm test`.

+### Making changes to the Documentation
+To make a change to the documentation checkout the repo for it [here](https://github.com/lifechurch/validstate-docs).